Ghost guns kill

 Paul and his daughter would never see Misty alive again.
 When the smoke cleared, she was found dead from 10 bullet wounds, the result of Ramos allegedly using her as a human shield.

-Later that day, after Renteria and Martinez were zipped into body bags, and Huber and Koussaya were lying in a hospital, two of Barlowe’s ATF agents arrived on the streets of Stockton.
+Later that day, after Renteria and Martinez were zipped into body bags, and Huber and Koussaya were laying in a hospital, two of Barlowe’s ATF agents arrived on the streets of Stockton.
 It wasn’t the first time the agents had seen a ghost gun used in an exigent shooting event.
-The year before, John Zawahri—prohibited from owning guns due to mental illness—built his own AR-15 and used it for a shooting rampage at Santa Monica College.
+The year before, Adam Zawahri—prohibited from owning guns due to mental illness—built his own AR-15 and used it for a shooting rampage at Santa Monica City College.
 He killed five people and wounded four others.
 The Stockton case was also far from the last time the ATF would see ghost guns in the hands of gang members.

 In December 2017, Barlowe and his team partnered with the Sacramento police and county sheriff’s departments to launch a major anti-gang operation that led to 29 arrests and the seizing of 211 illegal firearms.
 Barlowe says many of those weapons were ghost guns.